Stranded North Carolinians take stock of Dorian's damage

 Canadian officials are expecting Dorian to remain a Category 1 hurricane when it makes landfall in Nova Scotia later Saturday.

-Canadian Hurricane Centre meteorologist Ian Hubbard said Saturday that storm is expected to lose its title as a hurricane as it crosses the province.
+Canadian Hurricane Centre meteorologist Ian Hubbard said Saturday the storm is expected to lose its title as a hurricane as it crosses the province.

 Hubbard said the last hurricanes to make landfall in Canada were Hurricane Igor and Hurricane Earl in September, 2010.
 Hurricanes in Canada are somewhat rare in part because once the storms reach colder Canadian waters, they lose their main source of energy.